 Director Emeritus, Gilead Sciences

 Dr. Shultz served on our Board from January 1996 to January 2006.
-Dr. Shultz currently serves as Distinguished Fellow at the Hoover Institution and as a director of Fremont Group and Accretive Health.
+Dr. Shultz currently serves as Distinguished Fellow at the Hoover Institution.
 Dr. Shultz served as U.S. Secretary of State from 1982 to 1989 and earlier served as Secretary of Labor, Director of the Office of Management and Budget and Secretary of the Treasury.
 Previously, he served as Dean of the Graduate School of Business at the University of Chicago and as President of Bechtel Group, Inc. In 1989, Dr. Shultz was awarded the Presidential Medal of Freedom.